 Procrastination is neither a congenital defect nor a moral failing.
 You are not lazy.
 You do not lack a work ethic.
 Procrastination is a clue.

-In Part 1 I talked about procrastination as a clue that there is something important that isn’t getting enough attention.
+This post is part of a series.
+In Part 1 I write about procrastination as a clue that there is something important that isn’t getting enough attention.

-In Parts 2a and 2b I talked about procrastination as a clue that you are worried you will fail.
+In Parts 2a and 2b I write about procrastination as a clue that you are worried you will fail and look like a fool.

 Is the cat on the keyboard a “no” in disguise?